dgaydukov/cert-ocpjp11/files/ocpjp11.md

 {1=a, 2=b, 3=c, 4=d}
 {3=c, 4=d, 1=x, 2=b}
 ```
-As you can see, since we accessed elemtned with indexed 1/2, they moved to bottom
+As you can see, since we accessed elements with indexed 1 and 2, they moved to bottom
 Giving these 3 params you can easily create your own LRU cache.
 How HashMap works:
 * inside there is list of buckets (backed by array of `HashMap.Node`)